-I had never thought about it but I’ve just realized most English classes in Brazil start a couple of weeks before the official Valentine’s Day in February, which celebrates love worldwide, and finish a couple a weeks after our national Valentine’s Day in June.
+I had never thought about it but I’ve just realized most English classes in Brazil start a couple of weeks before the official Valentine’s Day in February, which celebrates love worldwide, and finish a couple of weeks after our national Valentine’s Day in June.
 What a lovely way to think about it, don’t you agree?
-Our students are arriving in our classrooms at a time friends, families, couples, colleagues, and people, in general, are exchanging cards and gifts to tell each other how much they love them.
+Our students get to our classrooms at a time friends, families, couples, colleagues, and people in general are exchanging cards and gifts to tell each other how much they love them.
 By June, when they’re leaving for their well-deserved break, they’re surrounded by couples, sometimes including themselves and their parents, doing the same thing.

 But for anyone who has taught kids about February 14th in Brazil, here’s something to relate:

 Teacher: Today we’re going to make Valentine’s Day cards

 Kid#1: But I don’t have a boyfriend, teacher.
 I don’t like boys